Skip to main content

 Options

-path of the authentication file for OCI registries
+Path to the authentication file for OCI registries.

 GPU backend to use for inference (default: auto).